-- 5.7.1 As part of the retail survey, a pedestrian flow count is conducted at strategic points throughout the town including; Newport Road (Gulf Garage), Newport Road (The Cross), Car Park Lane (Off License) and Waitrose. - 5.7.2 The graph below shows the average pedestrian flow over time.
-Average pedestrian flow remained relatively stable up to 2012 where it started to decline considerably in 2013.
-The 2020 footfall survey continues the trend where all average flows have decreased and the overall average flow is the lowest on record.
-The decrease in footfall in 2020 may be influenced by the pandemic.
-Encouragingly, in more recent surveys whilst the average flows have decreased, the rate of decline has slowed.
-As expected, both the peak average flow and Saturday average flow are higher than the non-peak average flow.
+- 5.7.1 As part of the retail survey, a pedestrian flow count is conducted at strategic points throughout the town including; Newport Road (Gulf Garage), Newport Road (The Cross), Car Park Lane (Off License) and Aldi. - 5.7.2 The graph below shows the average pedestrian flow over time.
+Total average pedestrian flow remained relatively stable up to 2012 where it started to decline considerably in 2013.
+In 2021 all average pedestrian flows increased marginally, except for the Saturday average pedestrian flow which fell marginally.
+With the exception of the Saturday average flow, this increase contrasts the trend of decline seen in more recent surveys.
+Whilst the increase is only marginal, it may in part reflect the impact of removing restrictions associated with the Covid-19 pandemic and the popularity of the Caldicot CSA to the surrounding catchment, as well as the ambition of consumers to resume some form of normality.
+As seen in figure 5.10 below, in 2021, the non-peak average flow was the highest of the three flows.
+Whilst only marginal, this has not been the case since 2017, where the Saturday average pedestrian flow was also the lowest and had fallen since the 2016 survey.

 5.7.3 Similar to previous surveys, peak times for pedestrians within the Caldicot CSA are between 11 and 1, coinciding, in part, with the lunch break.
-However this was less than in previous years and may be due to increased numbers working from home in 2020.
-The areas with highest pedestrian flows are outside Car Park Lane and Waitrose, both count points have sustained relatively high counts for several years.
-There has been a large decrease in the average pedestrian flow rate on a Saturday.
-In 2012 the average flow was just over 558, this declined to 363 in 2014, and then 318 in 2016.
-In 2017 the average flow fell again to 159.
-After a sharp increase in 2018 to 302, the average flow on a Saturday declined again in 2019 to 240 and the 2020 survey records an average footfall flow of 208 for Saturday.
-All settlements surveyed in 2020 saw a decline in overall average footfall flow.
+However, in some cases, this was less than in previous years and may be in part due to increased numbers working from home as a result of the pandemic and therefore not going into Caldicot CSA over lunch breaks.
+The areas with highest pedestrian flows are outside Car Park Lane and Aldi, both count points have sustained relatively high counts for several years.
+Since 2011 there has been a considerable decline in the Saturday average pedestrian flow where the survey recorded an average flow of 616.
+In 2012 this was just over 558, and then 363 in 2014.
+The 2016 survey recorded an average pedestrian flow on a Saturday of 318, which then fell again to 159 in 2017.
+After a sharp increase in 2018 to 302, the average flow on a Saturday declined again in 2019 to 240 and then to 208 in 2020.
+The 2021 survey recorded the Saturday average pedestrian flow as 185.
+Over this period, there has a been a net decrease of 431 in the average pedestrian flow on a Saturday.
+The 2021 average pedestrian flow for Saturday in Caldicot is the second lowest of all settlements surveyed.